External Event Types are an experimental workspace-level element. The shape of the API and console UI may change

 example | Optional example payload, used for testing and to generate schema. |

-subscribe | JavaScript function called once when a subscription is created.
-Registers the webhook with the external system and returns subscription state. |
+subscribe | Required.
+JavaScript function called once when a subscription is created.
+Registers the webhook with the external system and returns state. |

-handle | JavaScript function called for each incoming webhook payload.
+handle | Required.
+JavaScript function called for each incoming webhook payload.
 Returns { events, response?, state? }. |

-unsubscribe | JavaScript function called when the subscription is no longer needed.
+unsubscribe | Required.
+JavaScript function called when the subscription is deleted.
 Deregisters the webhook. |

 refresh | Optional JavaScript function called periodically to keep the subscription alive when the external app requires it. |